 We provide two plugins that allow you to control who can access what on your WordPress site.
 This is simple way to understand the difference:

-- PublishPress Capabilities controls general capabilities for user roles.
+- PublishPress Capabilities focuses on user roles.

 OK, that's maybe too simple, so here's more detail: